elap733/NBA-Injuries-Analysis/README.md

 *Fig.1: (L) Kevin Durant's achilles tear; (R) Klay Thompson's torn MCL in the 2018/2019 NBA Finals*

 ## Objective
-The objective of this project was to determine if serious injuries **_are_** really on this rise in the NBA, and in doing so, explore the nature of NBA injuries during the past decade.
+The objective of this project was to determine if serious injuries **_are_** really on the rise in the NBA, and in doing so, explore the nature of NBA injuries during the past decade.
 For the purposes of this analysis, I nominally define "serious injuries" as those causing a player to miss 15 or more games.

 ## Data Sources
 1. **NBA Injury Data**

    I scraped NBA injury data from the website [Prosports Transactions](http://prosportstransactions.com/).
 This site maintains an open-source archive of sports "transactions", including "the most complete database of pro basketball transactions available".
-For the purposes of this analysis, two complementary "transaction" types were particularily useful:
+For the purposes of this analysis, two complementary "transaction" types were particularly useful:
    * **"Missed games due to injury/personal reasons"**
       * This transaction (event) occurs when a player - who is currently on their team's active roster - misses a scheduled game.
-These missed game events are typically short duration (1-3 games)
+These missed game events are typically short duration (1-3 games).
    * **"Movement to/from injured/inactive list (IL)"**
       * This transaction (event) occurs when a team places a player on their inactive roster.
 Teams typically move a player to the inactive roster if the player is expected to be out for an extended period of time.
 This allows another (healthy) player to assume the injured player's spot on the active roster.

-   An "transaction" event in this database provides the following information (see screenshot below):
+   A "transaction" event in this database provides the following information (see screenshot below):
    *  'Date' - Date of missed game/ movement to IL
    *  'Team' - The player's team
    *  'Acquired' - The name of the player returning to lineup